-Coming next as at August 2016: More articles from the UK.
+Coming next as at October 2016: More articles from the UK and the Republic of Ireland.

-Finally, I would like to say a heartfelt thank you to award-winning webmaster Keith Johnson for his ability to make this all possible in the first instance, and for the continual assistance along the way.
-Also, great thanks to Linda Clarke, Administrator, for being able to transfer my ramblings to positive entries on the web.
-Lastly, gratitude is given to the CAMRA Swale Branch for allowing me a lot more time for travelling, writing, and enabling me to fulfil this long-held ambition.
+Finally, I would like to say a big thank you to award-winning Web-Master Keith Johnson for his ability to make this possible, and for continual assistance along the way.
+Also, great thanks to Linda, my wife, for being able to transfer my ramblings to positive entries.
+Lastly, gratitude is offered to CAMRA Swale Branch for allowing me a lot more time for travelling, writing, and to enable me to fulfil this long-held ambition.

 BeerVisits makes no representations, guarantees, or warranties as to the accuracy, completeness, currency, or suitability of the information provided via this website.
 If in doubt, please check with the appropriate establishment before travelling.